Somers Town, London

 Somers Town is an inner-city district in North West London.
 It has been strongly influenced by the three mainline north London railway termini: Euston (1838), St Pancras (1868) and King's Cross (1852), together with the Midland Railway Somers Town Goods Depot (1887) next to St Pancras, where the British Library now stands.
+It was named after Charles Cocks, 1st Baron Somers (1725–1806).
+The area was originally granted by William III to John Somers (1651–1716), Lord Chancellor and Baron Somers of Evesham.

 Historically, the name "Somers Town" was used for the larger triangular area between the Pancras, Hampstead, and Euston Roads, but it is now taken to mean the rough rectangle centred on Chalton Street and bounded by Pancras Road, Euston Road, Eversholt Street, Crowndale Road, and the railway approaches to St Pancras station.
 Somers Town was originally within the medieval Parish of St Pancras, Middlesex, which in 1900 became the Metropolitan Borough of St Pancras.
 In 1965 the Borough of St Pancras was abolished and its area became part of the London Borough of Camden.

 History

+600-1839

 St Pancras Old Church is believed by many to be one of the oldest Christian sites in England.
 The churchyard remains consecrated but is managed by Camden Council as a park.
 It holds many literary associations, from Charles Dickens to Thomas Hardy, as well as memorials to dignitaries, including the remarkable tomb of architect Sir John Soane.

-Somers Town was named after Charles Cocks, 1st Baron Somers (1725–1806).
-The area was originally granted by William III to John Somers (1651–1716), Lord Chancellor and Baron Somers of Evesham.

-18th and 19th centuries

 In the mid 1750s the New Road was established to bypass the congestion of London; Somers Town lay immediately north of this east–west toll road.
 In 1784, the first housing was built at the Polygon amid fields, brick works and market gardens on the northern fringes of London.
 Mary Wollstonecraft, writer, philosopher and feminist, lived there with her husband William Godwin, and died there in 1797 after giving birth to the future Mary Shelley, author of Frankenstein.
 The area appears to have appealed to middle-class people fleeing the French Revolution.
 The site of the Polygon is now occupied by a block of council flats called Oakshott Court, which features a commemorative plaque for Wollstonecraft.

+St Mary's Church opened near the Polygon in 1827 and is now the parish church.
+In 1830 the first on-duty fatality for the newly founded Metropolitan Police occurred when PC Joseph Grantham was kicked to death while trying to break up a street fight in Smiths Place, Somers Town.
 The Polygon deteriorated socially as the surrounding land was subsequently sold off in smaller lots for cheaper housing, especially after the start of construction in the 1830s of the railway lines into Euston, St Pancras and King's Cross.
 In this period the area housed a large transient population of labourers and the population density of the area soared.
-By the late 19th century most of the houses were in multiple occupation, and overcrowding was severe with whole families sometimes living in one room, as confirmed by the social surveys of Charles Booth and Irene Barclay.
-Dickens lived in the Polygon briefly as a child.